 Military Training Routes (MTRs) are established below 10,000 ft MSL for operations at speeds in excess of 250 kts.
-On Instrument Routes (IR), flight operations are conducted in accordance with IFR regardless of weather conditions.
-On Visual Routes (VR), flight operations are conducted in accordance with VFR except flight visibility shall be 5 miles or more.
+On IR routes, flight operations are conducted in accordance with IFR regardless of weather conditions.
+On VR routes, flight operations are conducted in accordance with VFR except flight visibility shall be 5 miles or more.
 Flight on VR routes will not be conducted with a ceiling less than 3,000 feet AGL.